Hedda Hopper

-Hedda Hopper (born Elda Furry; May 2, 1885 – February 1, 1966) was an American gossip columnist and actress.
-At the height of her influence in the 1940s, her readership was 35 million.
-A strong supporter of the House Un-American Activities Committee (HUAC) hearings, Hopper named suspected communists and was a major proponent of the Hollywood blacklist.
-Hopper continued to write gossip until the end of her life, her work appearing in many magazines and later on radio.
-She had an extended feud with another gossip columnist, arch-rival Louella Parsons.
+Elda Furry (June 2, 1885 – February 1, 1966), known professionally as Hedda Hopper, was an American gossip columnist and actress.
+At the height of her influence in the 1940s, more than 35 million people read her columns.
+A strong supporter of the House Un-American Activities Committee (HUAC) hearings, Hopper named suspected Communists and was a major proponent of the Hollywood blacklist.
+Hopper continued to write her gossip column until her death in 1966.
+Her work appeared in many magazines and later on radio.
+She had an extended feud with Louella Parsons, an arch-rival and fellow gossip columnist.

 Early life

 Hopper was born Elda Furry in Hollidaysburg, Pennsylvania, the daughter of Margaret (née Miller; 1856–1941) and David Furry, a butcher, both members of the German Baptist Brethren.
 Her family was of Pennsylvania Dutch (German) descent.
 The family moved to Altoona when Elda was three.